cache-roaster/OpenComposer/docs/APP_en.md

 Only `options` is required, the others are optional.

-## Hide job script
+### Hide job script

-Your job script in the text area on the right side can be hidden.
+You can hide your job script in the text area on the right side.
-Use the special variable `SCRIPT_CONTENT` available in `form.yml.erb` and the `hide-` of the Dynamic Form Widget in the following way.
+Use the special variable `SCRIPT_CONTENT` and the `hide-` of the Dynamic Form Widget in the following way.
+Note that the filename is `form.yml.erb`, since it is an ERB.

 ```
 form:
   script_content:
     widget: checkbox
+    value: "Hide script content"
     options:
       - ["Hide script content", "", hide-<%= SCRIPT_CONTENT %>]
 ```

 ![Hide script](img/hide-script.png)

-If you want to hide the job script without displaying the checkbox, set `hide-` to the checkbox itself and set `value` to the first element of `options` so that the checkbox is initially checked.
+If you want to hide the job script without displaying the checkbox, set `hide-` to the checkbox itself.

 ```
 form: